emersonbroga/s3-image-optimizer/README.md

  * `UPLOAD_ACL`: finalised images will be uploaded with this permission level.
 Should be one of `private` `public-read` `public-read-write` `aws-exec-read` `authenticated-read` `bucket-owner-read` `bucket-owner-full-control`.
 Default is `public-read`.
  * `MAX_FILE_SIZE`: files over this size in bytes will be skipped (e.g. big PNGs will probably just hit the timeout anyway).
 Set to `-1` for no limit
  * `PNG_OPTIM_LEVEL`: Optimization level to use for PNGs, between 0 and 7.
 Lower level means faster optimization, higher means better results.
+ * `CACHE_CONTROL`: Leverage browser caching by setting the cache control.
+Default is: `public, max-age=31536000`.

 [l]: https://aws.amazon.com/lambda/